 Similarities

 Both personal lines of credit and credit cards are types of revolving credit.
-This means you can borrow up to a certain amount as much as you’d like as long as you pay the balance back down in order to make room for future purchases.
+This means you can borrow up to a certain amount as it suits you, as long as you pay the balance back down in order to make room for future purchases.

 Both personal lines of credit and credit cards also report your balance and payment history to the three major consumer credit bureaus.